 POLICY JT – YOUTH SUICIDE PREVENTION

 The wellbeing and health of students is important.
-The District is committed to having a policy and procedures in place to prevent, assess the risk of, intervene in and respond to suicide.
+The District is committed to having a policy and procedures in place to prevent, intervene in, and respond to suicide.
 To that end, the District:

 Recognizes that physical and mental health of the entire school community are integral components of student outcomes, both educationally and beyond graduation;